apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 you’ll need in a DataFrame.

 However, there will always arise times when you want a custom function.
-With UDFs you open a world of possibilities of your code.
+With UDFs you open a world of possibilities in your code.
 Sometimes there simply isn’t an easy way to use built-in functions to achieve your goals.

 In the following, I’m going to demonstrate two example use cases.
 These are based on real world